nshimyejoel/php-paypal/README.md

    - Visit [getcomposer](https://getcomposer.org/download/) and follow the instructions to download and install Composer based on your operating system if you haven't already.

 ## Installation
-To integrate PayPal REST API functionality into your PHP application, we will be using the `Omnipay` package.
+To integrate PayPal REST API functionality into your PHP application, we will be using the `Guzzle`.
 Follow the steps below to install the library:

 1. Navigate to the directory where you want to create the `paypal` directory and create the directory.
 2. Open  terminal or command prompt.